 (a) the Group will adopt a dual-class share structure, consisting of Class A ordinary shares and Class B ordinary shares, which will become effective immediately prior to the completion of the Company's initial public offering.
-Immediately prior to the completion of the initial public offering, (i) the conversion and re-designation of all of the then currently issued and outstanding preferred shares into ordinary shares on a one-to-one basis; (ii) all of the ordinary shares ultimately held by the Company's founder, chairman of the board of directors and chief executive officer, Mr. Leaf Hua Li, and 140,802,051 ordinary shares (including ordinary shares resulting from the conversion and re-designation of preferred shares) held by Qiantang River Investment Limited will be re-designated into Class B ordinary shares on a one-to-one basis and (iii) all of the remaining ordinary shares (including ordinary shares resulting from the conversion of preferred shares) will be re-designated into Class A ordinary shares on a one-to-one basis.
-In respect of matters requiring the votes of shareholders, holders of Class A ordinary shares will be entitled to twenty votes per share.
+Immediately prior to the completion of the initial public offering, (i) the conversion and re-designation of all of the then currently issued and outstanding preferred shares into ordinary shares on a one-to-one basis; (ii) all of the ordinary shares ultimately held by the Company's founder, chairman of the board of directors and chief executive officer, Mr. Leaf Hua Li, and 140,802,051 ordinary shares (including ordinary shares resulting from the conversion and re-designation of preferred shares) held by Qiantang River Investment Limited will be re-designated into Class B ordinary shares on a one-to-one basis and (iii) all of the remaining ordinary shares (including ordinary shares resulting from the conversion and re-designation of preferred shares) will be re-designated into Class A ordinary shares on a one-to-one basis.
+In respect of matters requiring the votes of shareholders, holders of Class A ordinary shares will be entitled to one vote per share, while holders of Class B ordinary shares will be entitled to twenty votes per share.